dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 - Make eth_sign deprecation warning less noisy
 - Add useful link to eth_sign deprecation warning.
 - Fix bug with network version serialization over synchronous RPC
-- Add MetaMask version to state logs.
+- Add DekuSan version to state logs.
 - Add the total amount of tokens when multiple tokens are added under the token list
 - Use HTTPS links for Etherscan.
 - Update Support center link to new one with HTTPS.